What Is An Inflammation?

 Probiotic Foods

 Any anti-inflammatory diet food list should include probiotics.
-Probiotic foods insure a strong immune system and a healthy gut (flora).
+Probiotic foods ensure a strong immune system and a healthy gut (flora).
 A large part of your immune system is located in the intestine and is controlled by intestinal bacteria.
 A microbial imbalance, when the number of harmful microorganisms exceeds the number of beneficial bacteria, is associated with an increased risk of inflammation and the risk of many diseases.

 The List of Foods With Probiotic Effect Includes: